Rustam200391/CourseMarket/README.md

 ## Available Scripts

-<insIn the project directory, you can run:
+<ins>In the project directory, you can run:

 ### `npm start`